hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 fear of getting your hands dirty in the streets, and to shake hands with a lady with hands that are not clean is very ungentlemanlike.
-In polite society, if the act of spitting or rinsing the mouth or picking the teeth be ever indulged in — the offender will be marked as a Chandâla, a man of low caste, and shunned!
+In polite society, if the act of spitting or rinsing the mouth or picking the teeth be ever indulged in — the offender will be marked as a Chandāla, a man of low caste, and shunned!

 The Dharma of the Westerners is worship of Shakti — the Creative Power regarded as the Female Principle.
-It is with them somewhat like the Vâmâchâri's worship of woman.
-As the Tântrika says.
+It is with them somewhat like the Vāmāchāri's worship of woman.
+As the Tāntrika says.
 "On the left side the women . . . on the right, the cup full of wine; in short, warm meat with ingredients . . . the Tantrika religion is very mysterious, inscrutable even to the Yogis."
 It is this worship of Shakti that is